seznam/gulp-brotli/README.md

 Since `@seznam/gulp-brotli` uses the
 [native brotli support in node.js](https://nodejs.org/docs/latest-v10.x/api/zlib.html), all the native API's options are directly exposed to keep things simple and flexible.
-The only extra option is the optional `extension` which specifies the file name extension to add the file names of all compressed files (without the leading dot (`.`)).
-The `extension` option defaults to `br`.
+The only extra options are:

+* `extension` - specifies the file name extension to add the file names of all compressed files (without the leading dot (`.`)).
+The `extension` option is optional and defaults to `br`.
+* `skipLarger` - when `true`, any compressed files that would end up being larger that their uncompressed versions will be omitted from the output.
+  The `skipLarger` option is optional and defaults to `false`.
+The option is ignored for streams.

 ```typescript
 import gulpBrotli from '@seznam/gulp-brotli'